 - See suggestions for integration activities for individual organizations at Health Care Reform.
 For background on workforce issues related to healthcare integration, see SAMHSA-HRSA's Workforce webpage in the SAMHSA-HRSA Center for Integrated Healthcare Solutions as well as Workforce Issues Related to Physical and Behavioral Healthcare Integration Specifically Substance Use Disorders and Primary Care: A Framework.

 This Interagency Council was formed in 2005 by Executive Order 467.
-Its purpose is to maximize coordination regularly across state agencies to increase collaboration on key issues relating to substance abuse, treatment and prevention.
+While not currently active, its purpose was to maximize coordination regularly across state agencies to increase collaboration on key issues relating to substance abuse, treatment and prevention.